felangel/bloc/docs/coreconcepts.md

 [main.dart](_snippets/core_concepts/counter_bloc_usage.dart.md ':include')

 In the above snippet, we start by creating an instance of the `CounterBloc`.
 We then print the current state of the `Bloc` which is the initial state (since no new states have been emitted yet).
-Next, we add the `CounterIncremented` event to trigger a state change.
+Next, we add the `Increment` event to trigger a state change.
 Finally, we print the state of the `Bloc` again which went from `0` to `1` and call `close` on the `Bloc` to close the internal state stream.

 ?> **Note**: `await Future.delayed(Duration.zero)` is added to ensure we wait for the next event-loop iteration (allowing the `EventHandler` to process the event).